xiaobai1217/MBMD/README.md

 # CPU manner
 If you want to run this code on CPU, you need to just set os.environ \["CUDA_VISIBLE_DEVICES"\]="" in the begin of `python_long_MBMD.py`

-# MBMD
-Code for VOT2018 long-term challenge.
-The code is comming soon.